ashubambal/snake-game/README.md

    git clone https://github.com/your-username/snake-game.git
    cd snake-game

-Apply Kubernetes Configuration:
+## Apply Kubernetes Configuration

-Use the following commands to apply the Kubernetes deployment and service configurations:
+1. Use the following commands to apply the Kubernetes deployment and service configurations:

 	kubectl apply -f deployment.yml
 	kubectl apply -f service.yml

    This will create a deployment and a service for the Snake Game application on your Kubernetes cluster.

-Access the Snake Game:
+2. Access the Snake Game:

    To access the Snake Game, you need to find the external IP or URL of the service.
 Use the following command to get the external IP:

 	kubectl get svc snake-game-service

    Look for the "EXTERNAL-IP" column to find the IP address or URL.
 You can access the Snake Game in your web browser at that IP or URL.

-Clean Up:
+3. Clean Up:

    To remove the Snake Game deployment and service from your Kubernetes cluster when you're done, you can use:

 	kubectl delete -f deployment.yml
 	kubectl delete -f service.yml

    That's it!
 You can now deploy and run the Snake Game on your Kubernetes cluster using the provided deployment and service configuration files.

 ## Output
 ![snake-game](https://github.com/ashubambal/snake-game/assets/92073828/eba2af95-6e0d-4969-bd90-e5110b270627)